niebert/JavascriptClassCreator/README.md

 * FileHTML with the ID ___index.html___ loads a file ___tpl/index.html___ replaces the markers and the file should be stored in the downloaded subfolder ___/app_LSAC/___ as ___/app_LSAC/index.html___.
 The folder ___/app_LSAC/___ can be retrieved if you download the repository of ___JavaScriptClassCreator___ from GitHub.

 ## Folders of software
 With the following enumeration the purpose of the folders is explained.
-JSCC-folders are necessary for the JavascriptClassCreator.
-JSCC uses serveral other OpenSource projects mentioned in the section [Acknowledgements](#acknowledgement).
+JSCC-folders are necessary for the JavascriptClassCreator. ___JSCC___ uses serveral other OpenSource projects mentioned in the section [Acknowledgements](#acknowledgement).
 If you want to replace the libraries with new versions of the OpenSource software it is much easier to replace that, when the versions are kept in separate folders.
-The used OpenSource packages are not updated automatically, so that JSCC as a whole could fail all of a sudden, due to unresolved dependencies.
+The used OpenSource packages are not updated automatically, so that ___JSCC___ as a whole could fail all of a sudden, due to unresolved dependencies.
 1. JSCC-folder ___/ace___ contains the source of the ACE code editor used in iFrames for JavascriptClassCreator (JSCC)
-2. WebApp-folder ___/app_LSAC___ is the directory in which you can store the generate sources for a specific WebApp. ___LSAC___ is an abbreviation for Local Storage and App Cache.
+2. WebApp-folder ___/app_LSAC___ is the directory in which you can store the generate sources for a specific WebApp. ___LSAC___ is an abbreviation for ***Local Storage and App Cache***.
 3. JSCC-folder ___/css___ contains the Stype Sheets for JavascriptClassCreator (JSCC)
 4. folder ___/exporter4code___ is a template driven code generator that is pure HTML/JS and independent of a specific syntax of an programming languages (not necessary for JSCC)
 5. folder ___/java2javascipt___ allows the import of Java-Classes into JSCC, it parses attributes and method headers of the Java Class (not necessary for JSCC)